 When your ads are approved and campaigns go live, keep track of your campaigns.
 By analyzing your performance data regularly (daily, weekly, and monthly), you’ll get insights into what can be improved and how you can achieve that.

 Inside MGID, you’ll get reports on your campaign performance, see statistics by domain, GEO, OS, and ads, and access selective bidding.
 This feature allows you to exclude publishers and adjust CPCs for specific placements or targeting options (GEOs, browsers, OS, etc.).

 If you decide to run your campaigns with MGID, remember that your account manager can facilitate the process significantly.
 They’ll guide you through MGID unique features, provide you with actionable tips, and help you launch campaigns that will reach your initial goals.

 Ready to set up your first campaign?
-Don’t forget to get your bonus!
+Start with signing up.

 Still doubt that you can run native advertising campaigns yourself?
 Check out our Native Starter package – we’ll teach you and your team how to create effective native ads, set up tracking and reporting, conduct tests, and more.